Concept-level sentiment analysis: The next level of understanding emotion in text feedback

 Unlike rule-based approaches, machine learning approaches don’t require defining explicit rules.
 Instead, machine learning (ML) models are presented with many examples of sentiment topics together with their contexts.
 Then the models come up with the rules themselves.

 ML approaches, especially deep learning approaches, constitute the state of the art for many sentiment analysis tasks.
 Many of these models, like transformer models, try to model how the context of a word influences its polarity.
-Though this is similar to what rule-based approaches aim to achieve, the difference is that where rule-based approaches require human input, ML approaches do not.
-They require a lot of data annotated with sentiment judgments for each topic, and procuring good quality data can be a difficult task.
+Though this is similar to what rule-based approaches aim to achieve, the difference is that where rule-based approaches require human input; ML approaches do not.
+They require a lot of data annotated with sentiment judgments for each topic and procuring good quality data can be a difficult task.

 Why concept-level sentiment is crucial to the modern organization

 Global organizations analyze a diverse set of documents, among them open-ended survey responses, product reviews, support tickets, and social media posts.
-When working with such data types there’s a similar need for a granular sentiment analysis, especially in documents in which people are prompted to talk about as many aspects of a service or product as they see fit.
+When working with such data types, there’s a similar need for a granular sentiment analysis, especially in documents in which people are prompted to talk about as many aspects of a service or product as they see fit.

 Voice of the customer

 Concept-level sentiment analysis is critical for capturing and understanding the voice of your customers, or VoC.
-A common example, product reviews rarely contain just one type of feedback, and it’s important to tease apart the good from the bad.
+For example, product reviews rarely contain just one type of feedback, and it’s important to tease apart the good from the bad.
 Getting a polarity for each of the topics in the following text enables an analysis of what works and what doesn’t for your customers:

-A traditional approach to sentiment analysis would pick up on the overall negativity of the review but it wouldn’t report on the fact that there was one aspect of the product – its size – that really resonated with the customer.
-It simply isn’t possible to address fixes while maintaining what people love about your offerings if your feedback analyses can’t get down to this level of granularity.
+A traditional approach to sentiment analysis would pick up on the overall negativity of the review but it wouldn’t report on the fact that there was one aspect of the product – its size – that postively resonated with the customer.
+It isn’t possible to address fixes while maintaining what people love about your offerings if your feedback analyses can’t get down to this level of granularity.

 Voice of the employee